Capital allowances · UK guide · Updated May 2026

 Are cars included in capital allowances?

 Cars have different capital allowance rules.
 They are not included in the AIA.
 Instead, cars qualify for writing-down allowances — a percentage of the remaining value deducted each year.
 The rate depends on the car's CO2 emissions.
-Low-emission or zero-emission cars typically qualify for a 100% first-year allowance.
-[VERIFY: current car capital allowance rates at gov.uk/capital-allowances-for-cars]
+New zero-emission cars qualify for a 100% first-year allowance (extended to 31 March 2026).
+See gov.uk/capital-allowances-for-cars.

 What are writing-down allowances?

 Writing-down allowances (WDAs) are the standard mechanism for claiming capital allowances on assets that don't qualify for AIA (like cars), or once AIA has been used up.
-Assets are pooled together and a fixed percentage of the pool value is deducted each year.
-The main pool rate and special rate pool are the two main categories.
-[VERIFY: current WDA rates at gov.uk]
+Assets are pooled together and a fixed percentage of the pool value is deducted each year: 18% per year for the main pool, 6% per year for the special rate pool.

 How do I claim capital allowances?